-One of the largest stories in taking place today – on a par with the technological advances that spur them – are the movements of people from poorer and more stressed lands to richer and more hospitable ones.
+One of the largest stories taking place today is the movement of people from poorer and more stressed lands to richer and more secure ones.
 As communications and transportation increase in quality and decrease in expense, immigration can be expected to continue to grow, stressing destination countries even as it depletes the departed countries of talent and drive.

 - "Immigration's Grisly Edge in Ceuta and Melilla."
 DanielPipes.org, October 19, 2003.
 Focuses on two medieval Spanish enclaves on the coast of Morocco.